ManuelReina/jekyll-now/about.md

 permalink: /about/
 ---

 Hi I'm Manuel, a software developer living and working in Malaga, Spain.
+I like to learn new technologies and the feeling of not knowing anything when you acquire more and more knowledge.

 ### Contact me